Limits of CSP Problems and Efficient Parameter Testing: Limit theory and related notions

+The main motivation for what follows in the current section originates from the aim to understand the long-range behavior of a randomly evolving $r$CSP formula together with the value of the corresponding MAX-$r$CSP by making sense of a limiting distribution.
+This task is equivalent to presenting a structural description of $r$CSP limits analogous to the graph limits of \cite{LSzlim}.

-Our main concern is parameter estimation via sampling: we pick a set of variables of fixed size at random from the constrained set $V(F)$ of an $r$CSP formula $F$ defined on a large number of variables, and ask for all the constraints in which the sampled variables are involved and no other, that is, the induced subformula on the sample.
-Then we try to produce some quantitative statement about the parameter of the original formula by relying only on the estimation of the corresponding value of the parameter on a subformula, see Definition \ref{deftest} below.
+The convergence notion should agree with parameter estimation via sampling.
+In this setting we pick a set of variables of fixed size at random from the constrained set $V(F)$ of an $r$CSP formula $F$ defined on a large number of variables, and ask for all the constraints in which the sampled variables are involved and no other, this is referred to as the induced subformula on the sample.
+Then we attempt to produce some quantitative statement about the parameter value of the original formula by relying only on the estimation of the corresponding value of the parameter on a subformula, see \Cref{ch3:deftest}.

-Let $\G(k,F)$ denote the random induced subformula of $F$ on the set $S \subset V(F)$ that is chosen uniformly among the subsets of $V(F)$ of cardinality $k$.
+Having formally introduced the notion of $r$CSP formulas and MAX-$r$CSP, we proceed to the outline of the necessary notation and to the analysis of the limit behavior regarding the colored hypergraph models that are used to encode these formulas.